mir/fiddle-test-cov/docs/6_coverage.md

 - **coverage.py** (invoked through `uv run python -m coverage ...`) gives us deterministic line-by-line execution counts without polluting virtual environments.
 - **pytest** remains the primary test runner; we assume each target repository either uses pytest already or supplies a command that can be mapped to `pytest` via tox or a helper script.
 - **uv** handles dependency hydration (`uv sync`) and avoids cross-repo virtualenv conflicts when we orchestrate many repositories in succession.
-- **Dockerized uv**: every coverage command runs in a container (default image `ghcr.io/astral-sh/uv:latest`) so dependency installs remain isolated and reproducible across repositories.
+- **Dockerized environment**: every coverage command runs in a container (default image `python:3.11-bullseye`) so dependency installs remain isolated and reproducible across repositories.

 ## Workflow integration
 1. **Hydrate dependencies**: run `uv sync` inside every repository before collecting coverage so that the Python environment is identical across baseline and post-agent runs.